ajaxxxxxxxx/ajaxxxxxxxx.github.io/_07POTI/1-Home.md

 ## DO NOT ASK THE OPENMW OR OTHER DISCORDS FOR HELP

 Please source all help to our discord alone.
-Even if you think that your question relates to your installation of Tale of Two Wastelands itself, please bring it into our discord.
+Even if you think that your question relates to your installation of OpenMW itself, please bring it into our discord.